 “Clearly present” is a key action in that previous sentence: many organizations implicitly understand that a focus on careers is important, but offer nothing in the way of a career education roadmap on their Web site or other marketing materials.

 I’ve noted before (in Leading the Learning Revolution, for example) that I think Raleigh, NC-based Catapult (formerly CAI) does this well with how it articulates and visualizes its Management Advantage program.
 Once you see the graphic for the program, you can’t help but have a reasonably clear view of career stages and the education CAI provides to support them.

 Another, more recent example, involves the organization I referred to in the first sentence of this post – NIGP: The Institute for Public Procurement.
 To its credit, the organization very much took to heart the idea that it is in the career business and that realization has driven the strategy behind the organizations new Pathways offering.
 Take a few minutes to view the brief video below and you will see a clear example of an organization that understands it is in the career retention business.

-None of this isn’t rocket science, of course.
+None of this is rocket science, of course.

 Very often organizations get bogged down in the possibilities and politics of presenting a career path.
 It requires a certain level of risk and the possibility – indeed, the certainty – that not every member perspective is going to be represented equally.

 In short, it requires leadership.

 But it is also more and more of a necessity.
 If you are unable to be clear and compelling in how you present career options, your product strategy is bound to be muddled, and enrollments will suffer.

 One final, but critical, note: all of this goes beyond simply using terms like professional development or even offering a certification program.